 Early symptoms of elbow joint pain are often controlled with a combination of natural anti-inflammatory treatment and home self care.
 Pain is the body's warning system.
-It can come again and again
+It can come again and again but should not be ignored.

 Most pain in the elbow stems from work or recreational activities that involve frequent use of the forearm muscles that extend from the elbow to the wrist.
 This includes such activities as meat cutting, painting, plumbing, carpentry, weaving to name just a few.
 Injuries can also create the need for elbow pain relief.